0xcert/framework/docs/api/ethereum.md

 ### isEnabled()

-A `synchronous` class instance `function` which returns `true` when the provider is authorized by the website.
+A `asynchronous` class instance `function` which returns `true` when the provider is authorized by the website.

 **Result:**